Frequently Asked Questions h1 >

 Who gets osteogenesis imperfecta?

-This condition affects about 6 to 7 per 100,000 people worldwide.
+This condition affects about six to seven per 100,000 people worldwide.
 The incidence of osteogenesis imperfecta (OI) is estimated to be one per 20,000 live births.
 OI can affect males and females of all ethnicities.

 What causes osteogenesis imperfecta?